We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 (senior group)

-The teacher asks the children to stand in a circle, a small warm-up is carried out:
+The teacher asks the children to stand in a circle, a short warm-up is carried out:

 Children join hands.
-The teacher informs them that they have turned into one big and kind animal.
-The game is being played:
+The teacher tells them that they have turned into one big and kind animal.
+The game is played:

-• Our kind animal has a very big, kind heart, let's listen to how it beats (put your hand on the heart, it beats knock-knock-knock.
+• Our kind animal has a very large kind heart, let's listen to how it beats (put your hand on your heart, it beats knock-knock-knock.

-• And our kind animal breathes evenly, deeply. (put hand on chest)
+• And our kind animal breathes evenly and deeply. (put your hand on the ribcage)

-• And when night falls, our kind animal lies down, closes its eyes and falls asleep.
+• And when night comes, our good animal lies down, closes its eyes and falls asleep.

-• But now the sun has risen and our animal wakes up, opens its eyes, gets up, stretches and smiles.
+• But then the sun rose and our animal wakes up, opens its eyes, stands up, stretches and smiles.

-The children are guessing a riddle about an elephant:
+The guys are given a riddle about an elephant:

 • He has a big ears,